Shaarli is a minimalist bookmark manager and link sharing service

 Public Exploit Available: false

-Analyst Notes: As of September 14, 2025, there are no known public proof-of-concept exploits or active exploitation campaigns targeting this vulnerability.
-However, given the high severity, it is highly likely that threat actors will analyze the security patch to develop an exploit.
-The vulnerability is not currently listed on CISA's Known Exploited Vulnerabilities (KEV) catalog.
+Analyst Notes: As of August 18, 2025, there are no known public proof-of-concept exploits available for this vulnerability.
+However, given the high severity, threat actors are likely to begin reverse-engineering the vendor patch to develop an exploit.
+Organizations should operate under the assumption that an exploit will become available in the near future.

 Analyst Recommendation